PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/bug-bounty-rules.md

 #### (2.1) Scope

 The Program covers the Polymesh blockchain related source code and any associated released binaries, as set out in **Exhibit A**.
-Exhibit A defines four scope tiers:
+Exhibit A defines three scope tiers:

-1. **In-scope** items: eligible under the standard reward schedule in Exhibit B;
-2. **Limited-scope** items: eligible subject to the conditions in Exhibit A;
+1. **In-scope** items: eligible under the standard reward schedule in Exhibit B, subject to any item-specific conditions set out in Exhibit A;
-3. **Responsible-disclosure** items: Reports are welcomed but carry no entitlement to a Bounty Payout; Polymesh may award a discretionary payout; and
+2. **Responsible-disclosure** items: Reports are welcomed but carry no entitlement to a Bounty Payout; Polymesh may award a discretionary payout; and
-4. **Out-of-scope** items: not eligible for any Bounty Payout.
+3. **Out-of-scope** items: not eligible for any Bounty Payout.

 If you believe you have found a Vulnerability in code that is within scope, we encourage you to let us know right away by submitting a Report.
 Before submitting a Report, please review these Terms, including our Responsible Investigation and Reporting requirements (section 2.2 below), Report Integrity requirements (section 2.3 below), Rewards Details (in Exhibit B), and the Program Scope (in Exhibit A).
 If you are unsure whether something is within scope, ask us at [bugbounty@polymesh.network](mailto:bugbounty@polymesh.network) before you begin testing.